AppleMark

 Performers: Ruth Posner (Komachi), Martin Lawton (Chorus, Didi), Richard Tyrrell (Priest, Clov), Stephen Webber (Priest, Gogo).
 Musicians: Amanda Broome (soprano); Rowland Sutherland (wind instruments & drums).
 Direction & choreography: Akemi Horie.
 Music: Ho Wai-On.
 Lighting & set: Simon O'Corra.
 Costumes: Dawn Allsopp.
 Translation of Komachi text: Arthur Waley.

-Performed at Theatre Musium, London, WC2; Komachi also at ICA, London SW1, and Lilian Baylis Theatre, Sadlers Wells, London EC1
+Performed at Theatre Musium, London, WC2; Komachi also at ICA, London SW1; Lilian Baylis Theatre, Sadlers Wells, London EC1

-77 short scenes were performed at a rapid tempo, like a cartoon strip, with the actors moving portable cardboard trees, etc., to set their own scene.
+77 short scenes were performed at a rapid tempo, like a comic strip, with the actors moving portable scenery, cardboard trees, stools etc., setting their own scenes.
 Vatzlav Stills

 "A rich experience, a web of spreading images The small cast of Cambridge Actors Workshop conjures up a remarkably complete caricature of society.
 The piece is loud and colourful and has an engaging tendency to shoot off in all directions while retaining a sort of loony unity.
 Zany" Colin Currie, The Scotsman